montlaur/montlaur.github.io/_retrospective/2021-11-16-la-chute-dicare.md

   **(The Fall of Icarus)**

-  Montlaur used the same titles as Brueghel the Elder.
+  Montlaur used the same title as Brueghel the Elder.
 The original work, painted around 1558, has disappeared.
 Two copies are known, one of which (below) was dated 1583; it is exhibited at the Van Buuren Museum in Brussels.

   ![](/photos/wordpress/pieter_bruegell-a-chute-d-icare.jpg "The Fall of Icarus (or Landscape with the Fall of Icarus) by Pieter Brueghel the Elder, copy, Van Buuren Museum, Brussels")